SirBeepington/sosalot/README.md

 **SOSALot** (SOS A Lot) is a Model Context Protocol (MCP) server that provides LLM-friendly APIs for analyzing Linux SOS reports.

+### Design Philosophy

+SOS report outputs vary between target systems, distros and sos report versions.

+A comprehensive MCP tool-set to pull data from an sos report (e.g., `get_network_interfaces`, `get_hardware_info` etc.) is likely to be very complex and brittle.

+Instead we lean on the file-based nature of sos reports and dynamically create a map of info domain to useful files.

+The mappings are set up entirely in sosalot server's config, then dynamically constrained by what files really exist in a given sos report.

+Exceptions will be made when necessary including:
+ - sos report discovery tools
+ - file find, search and read tools
+ - maybe a system journal parser/search tool

+#### Benefits
+ - **Maintainability**: Update configuration files instead of code to amend and extend functionality
+ - **Reliability**: Generic file operations are immune to SOS report version variations
+ - **Flexibility**: All the data in any given sos report can be made available

+#### Drawbacks
+ - **File names and directory structure**: Very linux-like, demands good linux knowledge from client
+ - **No data abstraction**: Difficulty diffing sos reports that don't have matching files

 ## Project Structure

 This is a **monorepo** with two independent packages: